- Degrees Offered

 GRE AND TOEFL/IELTS

 Graduate Record Exam (GRE)

-The GRE General Test is required of all applicants for PhD admission.
+The GRE Test Score is required for students planning to apply to our program.
 We cannot waive this requirement even when the applicant has completed an advanced degree at another college or university in the United States.